the KENBAK-1 Computer

 (photo courtesy Herbert Eisengruber)

 You aren't likely to stumble upon one at a flea market, but maybe.
-Of around 51 Kenbak-1's originally made, few still exist, and when they come up for sale, they are expensive.
+Of around 52 Kenbak-1's originally made, few still exist, and when they come up for sale, they are expensive.
+One is just sold at auction at Christie's from the Paul Allen Living Computers Museum, click here for listing.
 There are 14 documented computers in existence, but some private collectors (and even some museums) aren't forthcoming about what they have, or where they came from.
 Also, when sold at auction, both buyers and sellers can remain anonymous.
 This makes it difficult to track machines.

 We began trying to track all original Kenbak-1 computers around 2005 with some success.
 See our LIST OF ALL REMAINING ORIGINAL KENBAK-1 COMPUTERS which lists all known original Kenbak-1 Computers still in existence.